* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 10 seconds may not seem long, but the short intervals are the key to a good aglio e olio.

-My sauce split in the microwave despite me being very cautious.
+Results: My sauce split in the microwave despite me being very cautious.
 It still tasted nice but was noticeably more oily than the other methods.
+I made the most of it by using a slice of bread to mop up the leftover oil though!

 How to store aglio e olio